 Ubiquiti Unifi controller server runs even on a Raspberry Pi Zero.
 However, Raspberry Pi Zero or Raspberry Pi 1 requires additional configuration, since the CPU is only ARMv6.
-ARMv7 CPU on the Raspberry Pi 2 & 3 work out of the box.
+ARMv7 and newer CPU from Raspberry Pi 2 and newer work out of the box.

 This example assumes the Unifi server is at

 192.168.1.2, and that the WiFi APs are on

-Unifi 5.6 is the last Unifi version to support Unifi AP-AC v2 hardware, which is in maintenance-only status (security fix only).
-After November 6, 2018, AP-ACv2 will not even receive security updates.
-Decommission AP-ACv2 hardware before November 2018.
+Unifi 5.6 is the last Unifi version to support Unifi AP-AC v2 hardware.
+Since November 6, 2018, AP-ACv2 do not officially receive security updates.
+Decommission AP-ACv2 hardware as soon as practicable.

 Backup existing Unifi configuration by navigating to either: